postsharp/Metalama.Documentation/content/conceptual/aspects/testing/debugging-aspects.md

 # Debugging aspects

+## Adding breakpoints to templates and compile-time code

-Debugging the compile-time logic of an aspect can be challenging due to the compiler not executing your source code.
-Instead, the transformed code, derived from your source code, is stored under an unpredictable path.
+Debugging the compile-time logic of an aspect can be challenging due to the compiler not executing your _source_ code, but a heavily transformed version of your code where T# templates have been compiled into plain C# code.
+This transformed code is stored under an unpredictable path.

+Therefore, regular debugger breakpoints will not work.
+You must add break statements directly in your source code and remember to remove it after the debugging session is over.

+- In a _non-template_ compile-time method such as `BuildAspect`, invoke <xref:System.Diagnostics.Debugger.Break?text=Debugger.Break()>.
+- In a _template_ compile-time method, invoke <xref:Metalama.Framework.Aspects.meta.DebugBreak?text=meta.DebugBreak()>.

+## Debugging aspect tests

+The most convenient way to debug an aspect is to create an _aspect test_ as described in @aspect-testing.
+This allows you to perfectly isolate the scenario that you want to debug.

+To debug an aspect test:

+1. Insert breakpoints directly into your source code as described above.
+2. Use the _Debug_ command of the unit test runner.

-## Debugging compile-time logic
+## Debugging the compiler process

 To debug compile-time logic, follow the steps below:

-1. Insert breakpoints directly into your source code:
+1. Insert breakpoints directly into your source code as described above.

-    - In a build-time method such as `BuildAspect`, invoke <xref:System.Diagnostics.Debugger.Break?text=Debugger.Break()>.
-    - In a template method, invoke <xref:Metalama.Framework.Aspects.meta.DebugBreak?text=meta.DebugBreak()>.

-    > [!WARNING]
-    > Regular debugger breakpoints will not function.
-It is crucial to have a breakpoint embedded in your source code.

-2. Attach the debugger to the process:

-    - In an aspect test, execute the test with the debugger.
+2. Execute the compiler with the following properties:

-    - To debug the compiler, set the `MetalamaDebugCompiler` property to `True` during the build:
+    * `MetalamaDebugCompiler=True` to cause the compiler to display the JIT debugger dialog, allowing you to attach a debugger to the compiler process.
+    * `MetalamaConcurrentBuildEnabled=False` to force Metalama to run in a single thread, saving you from the chaos of multi-threade debugging.

     ```powershell
-    dotnet build -p:MetalamaDebugCompiler=True
+    dotnet build -p:MetalamaDebugCompiler=True -p:MetalamaConcurrentBuildEnabled=False
     ```

-## Debugging design-time logic
+## Debugging the IDE process

 To attach a debugger to the design-time compiler process, follow these steps: